-- Dynamic pricing time of use and critical peak pricing and incentives - Direct load control of air conditioning and pool pumps - Vehicle to Grid (V2G) capability of Electric Vehicles (EVs) and Plug-in Hybrid Electric Vehicles (PHEV) - Energy efficiency measures targeted at reducing the drivers of peak demand, including: - Air conditioner appliance efficiency standards - Improvements in building standards for retrofitting - Small scale solar generation.1
+- Dynamic pricing time of use and critical peak pricing and incentives - Direct load control of air conditioning and pool pumps - Vehicle to Grid (V2G) capability of Electric Vehicles (EVs) and Plug-in Hybrid Electric Vehicles (PHEV) - Energy efficiency measures targeted at reducing the drivers of peak demand, including: - Air conditioner appliance efficiency standards - o Improvements in building standards for retrofitting - Small scale solar generation.

-This report presents the results of our analysis of the high level benefits of implementing these initiatives to lower peak demand.
-Details on the potential costs to achieve are also presented for each modelled initiative.
-Our analysis was carried out by desktop research of publicly available trial results and models, based primarily on Australian data.
+This report presents the results of our analysis.
+Details on the potential costs to achieve for each modelled initiative are also presented.

-1 We note that our analysis of improvements in building standards are related to savings generated by commercial customers and small scale solar savings will be delivered by both residential and commercial customers.
+&lt;sup>1 We note that our analysis of improvements in building standards are related to savings generated by commercial customers and small scale solar savings will be delivered by both residential and commercial customers.